danhumphrey/page-modeller/README.md

 The Page Modeller extension enables developers to scan a web page and generate page object style code for various tools, languages and frameworks and test the UI locators in the browser.

+Current release: **0.8.6-beta.1**

-Currently supported tools and languages are:
+Supported tools and languages are:

 - Selenium WebDriver Java
 - Selenium WebDriver C#